CHAPTERS 24-26

 Heather jumped.
 “What—”

-“Get out—” James’ voice cut off abruptly as Alder released his arm, jerked his shoulder up and jabbed the side of his fist into James’ throat.
+“Go—” James’ voice cut off abruptly as Alder released his arm, jerked his shoulder up and jabbed the side of his fist into James’ throat.

 James choked, clutching his neck and gasping for breath.

 “James!”
 Heather shifted forward.
 The door closed behind her, sealing them in the soundproof lab.
-Alder raised the gun toward her.
-Heather froze and held up her hands.

 She fell against the door with a gasp, her hand flying to her arm.
 The door opened a crack and she tried to slip through the space, but then Alder was there.
 Heather was too frightened to make a sound as he tugged her back into the lab.
 The door sealed them back inside.